TotalLag/z_ai-vision-mcp-fly/README.md

-# Generic MCP Server Proxy
+# Z.AI Vision MCP Server Proxy

-A flexible, production-ready proxy server that wraps any stdio-based MCP (Model Context Protocol) server with bearer token authentication and SSE streaming support.
+A production-ready proxy server for deploying the Z.AI Vision MCP Server on Fly.io with bearer token authentication and SSE streaming support.

 ## Overview

-This scaffold provides a robust infrastructure for deploying MCP servers with:
+This repository provides the infrastructure for deploying the Z.AI Vision MCP Server with:
 - **Bearer token authentication** for secure access
 - **SSE streaming** for real-time MCP protocol communication
 - **Health monitoring** and graceful startup handling